 | etcd | Everything |

-- Failures cascade: API server down → looks like everything is down
+- Failures cascade: API server down looks like everything is down, even when workloads are fine

-- Timeouts matter: Know your failure detection times
+- Timeouts matter: know your failure detection times before you tune them

-Don’t wait for production to find out how your cluster behaves.
-Test:
+Don’t wait for production to teach you how your cluster behaves.
+Break it yourself, on hardware you don’t mind losing:

 # Simulate API server failure (on a test cluster!)